AnsonLai/TeslaServiceManualScraper/README.md

 ## Setup

 1. Go into `secrets.py` and fill out `tesla_account_email` and `tesla_account_password` with your account and password.
-2. Go into `scrape.py` and enter the index URL of the manual you want saved.
+2. Go into `scrape.py` and enter the index URL of the manual you want saved by changing `service_manual_index` and `base_url` variables.
 It is defaulted to the Model 3.
 3. Setup Python 3.
 See tutorial at: <https://wiki.python.org/moin/BeginnersGuide/Download>
 4. Setup selenium for Python.
 To use the required stealth module, you **must** use the Chromium webdriver.
 See tutorial at: <https://blog.testproject.io/2019/07/16/installing-selenium-webdriver-using-python-chrome/>
 5. Pip install the required packages (including `requests`, `selenium`, `selenium-stealth`, and `beautifulsoup4`).
 On windows, you run the following commands on command prompt (CMD):